DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 A SIMPLE SUMMARY:

->- When a device receives control / MANAGEMENT traffic (destined for itself), it will be processed in the CPU
+>- When a device receives control / management traffic (destined for itself), it will be processed in the CPU
 >- When a device receives data traffic which should pass through the device, it is processed by the ASIC for maximum speed

 ---

 DATA PLANE

-- All tasks involved in forwarding USER  data / TRAFFIC from one INTERFACE to another are part of the data plane
+- All tasks involved in forwarding USER  data / TRAFFIC from one interface to another are part of the data plane
-- A router receives a message, looks for the most specific matching router in its ROUTING table, and forwards it out of the appropriate INTERFACE to the next hop
+- A router receives a message, looks for the most specific matching router in its routing table, and forwards it out of the appropriate interface to the next hop
-    - It also de-encapsulates the original LAYER 2 header, and re-encapsulates with a new header destined for the next hop’s MAC address
+    - It also de-encapsulates the original layer 2 header, and re-encapsulates with a new header destined for the next hop’s MAC address
-- A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate INTERFACE (or FLOODS it)
+- A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it)
     - This includes functions like adding / removing 802.1q VLAN tags
 - NAT (changing the SRC / DST addresses before forwarding) is part of the data plane
 - Deciding to forward / discard messages due to ACL’s, port-security, etc. is part of the data plane
-- The data plane is also called the ‘FORWARDING PLANE’
+- The data plane is also called the ‘forwarding plane’

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6a72186b-2956-45f6-8643-801caa2cb28e)